-As more users have worked to bring people together, plugin developers have created a number of tools to help make the task a bit easier.
-Let’s have a look at 8 WordPress plugins that can we can use to further activism in an efficient and peaceful way.
+As more users have worked to bring people together, plugin developers have created several tools to help make the task a bit easier.
+Let’s look at 8 WordPress plugins that can we can use to further activism efficiently and peacefully.

-You create your petition, people sign it and the results are emailed along to whomever you wish.
+You create your petition, people sign it, and the results are emailed along to whomever you wish.
 Signers can also share the petition on social media.
 You can also export results and set signature goals, as well.

-Participants Database helps site owners collect just about any type of information.
+Participants Database helps site owners collect just about any information.
 It was originally developed to help an organization that wanted to maintain a list of concerned voters.
 Use it to create custom forms that can be submitted into your site’s database.

 From there, volunteers can register on your site to lend a hand.
 The plugin features the ability to send email reminders, add specific tasks and time ranges to events and email all volunteers right from the WordPress admin.
 There are also a multitude of add-ons available for extended functionality.

 Yes, everyone knows BuddyPress – the social platform for WordPress.
-It’s both well-known and a great option for any type of activism.
+It’s both well-known and a great option for any activism.
 The ability for a community to stay in touch keeps everyone involved.
 What’s more, it can be much more efficient than relying on traditional social media.

 The donation forms are both attractive and effective, making it easy for visitors to become donors.
-And there is a robust back-end to the plugin that helps you to keep track of donors and view reports.
+And there is a robust back-end to the plugin that helps you keep track of donors and view reports.

 Making Sure Your Voice Heard